-As early as 1500 BCE, Egyptians wrote about a disease that caused a “great emptying of urine.”
-In the first century CE, Greek physician Aretaeus the Cappadocian originated the term diabetes, which in Greek means “siphon.”
+As early as 1500 B.C., Egyptians wrote about a disease that caused a “great emptying of urine.”
+In the first century, Greek physician Aretaeus the Cappadocian originated the term diabetes, which in Greek means “siphon.”
 In ancient India, doctors referred to diabetes as madhumeha, or “honey urine,” because they noticed ants were attracted by the urine of people with diabetes.
-Between 400 and 500 CE, Indian physician Sushruta and surgeon Charaka identified what we now know as type 1 and type 2 diabetes.
+Between the years 400 and 500, Indian physician Sushruta and surgeon Charaka identified what we now know as type 1 and type 2 diabetes.
 Ancient treatments for diabetes — which included oil of roses, opium, and green dates — were unsuccessful, and diabetes was invariably fatal.
 In the 11th century, diabetes gained a second name — mellitus, which is Latin for “honey.”
 This term refers to the diagnostic practice at the time of physicians tasting urine for clues about disease.
 Diabetes mellitus is still the technical name for type 2 diabetes, although it is not used as commonly.

-In 1869, young German pathologist Paul Langerhans identified the cells in the pancreas that produce insulin; today these cells are known as the islets of Langerhans.
+In 1869, young German pathologist Paul Langerhans identified the cells in the pancreas that produce insulin and several other hormones.
+Today these clumps of cells are known as the islets of Langerhans.
 In 1889, Lithuanian physiologist Oskar Minkowski and German physician Josef von Mering performed experiments on dogs, demonstrating that removing an animal's pancreas resulted in it developing diabetes.
 English physiologist Edward Albert Sharpey-Schafer discovered in 1910 that the pancreas produces insulin in healthy people but not in diabetics.
 Finally, in 1921, a team of Canadian researchers (Dr. Frederick Banting, Dr. Charles Best, Professor J.J.R.
 Macleod, and Dr. James Collip) at the University of Toronto proved conclusively that deficiency of insulin causes diabetes, and injecting insulin reverses the symptoms of diabetes.
 Banting’s team tested insulin injections on themselves, then successfully tried them on people with diabetes.
 They were awarded the 1923 Nobel Prize in Physiology or Medicine for their discoveries.

 Insulin became available in the United States in 1923, commercially produced by Eli Lilly and Company.
 Insulin was derived from animals.
 At first, only rapid-acting insulin was available, and diabetic people had to be awakened at night for periodic injections.
 Over the next four decades, insulin products became purer, more stable, and longer-acting.
 In the 1980s, recombinant DNA biotechnology made human-derived insulin available.
 Human-derived insulin products worked better, and new insulin products continue to improve in effectiveness.
 Better syringes, insulin pumps, and other delivery methods have also continued to improve.

 In the 1990s, new classes of drugs became available.
 These medications work in various ways to make cells more sensitive to insulin and lower blood glucose levels.
-Among the new drug classes were biguanides such as Metformin; sulfonylureas such as Glyburide (sold under the brand names DiaBeta and Micronase) and Amaryl (Glimepiride); and glitazones such as Actos (Pioglitazone) and Avandia (Rosiglitazone).
-In the 21st century, new medications have included glucagon-like peptide-1 receptor agonists like Exenatide (sold under the brand names Byetta and Bydureon) and DPP-4 inhibitors such as Januvia (Sitagliptin) and Onglyza (Saxagliptin).
+Among the new drug classes were biguanides such as metformin; sulfonylureas such as glyburide (sold under the brand names DiaBeta and Micronase) and Amaryl (glimepiride); and glitazones such as Actos (pioglitazone) and Avandia (rosiglitazone).
+In the 21st century, new medications have included glucagon-like peptide-1 receptor agonists like exenatide (sold under the brand names Byetta and Bydureon) and DPP-4 inhibitors such as Januvia (sitagliptin) and Onglyza (saxagliptin).
+The latest class of medications for diabetes is SGLT2 inhibitors, including Invokana (canagliflozin), Farxiga (dapagliflozin), and Jardiance (empagliflozin).
 Combination drugs containing medications from more than one class — such as Actoplus Met, Glucovance, and Janumet — are also available.
 There are now 11 categories of drugs approved for controlling blood glucose levels, and more are in development.